 Letters to the Editor

-JBG publishes "letters to the editors" on the broad range of topics covered by the journal, including political, technical and scientific analyses of issues related to bioinformatics and computational biology.
+JBG publishes "letters to the editors" on the broad range of topics covered by the journal, including political, technical and scientific analyses of issues related to bioinformatics and genomics.
 The letters can also include the discussion of papers published by the journal.

 JBG considers proposals for publishing conference proceeding papers, as supplementary issues or as special sections of the journal.
 Please be sure to include the following information in your proposal: